BreeMad/Customer-Sales-and-Profitability-Analysis/README.md

    Do larger discounts result in better profitability, or do they have the opposite effect?

 ## Recommendations
-After analyzing the data, the following are recommended strategies the retail team can implement to elevate performance.
+After analyzing the data, the following strategies are recommended for the retail team to elevate performance:

+**Focus on Profits, Not Just Sales**
 1. High sales do not necessarily mean high profits.
 Therefore, it is important to focus on profits, not just sales.

+**Identify Costly Products**
-2. Some projects and areas are continuously losing money, requiring improvement or removal.
+2. Some products and areas are continuously losing money, requiring improvement or removal.

+**Personalized Marketing**
 3. Marketing should be tailored toward individual customers since they are the segment that contributes to the most profits.

+**Plan for Seasonal Trendsg**
-4. Seasonal trends occur each year, so planning for inventory and promotions should be made particularly for the busy Q4 period.
+3. Seasonal trends occur each year, so planning for inventory and promotions should be made particularly for the busy Q4 period.

 ---